-The purpose of the All Hazard Emergency Management Act [12-10-1 NMSA 1978] is to:
+The purpose of the State Civil Emergency Preparedness Act [12-10-1 NMSA 1978] is:

-- A. authorize the creation of local offices of emergency management in the political subdivisions of the state; - B. confer upon the governor and upon the governing bodies of the state all hazard emergency management powers; - C. provide an emergency operations plan for the protection of life and property adequate to cope with disasters resulting from acts of war or sabotage or from natural or man-made causes other than acts of war; - D. provide for coordination of all hazard emergency management functions of this state with the comparable functions of the federal government and other states and localities and of private agencies; - E. initiate programs to render aid in the emergency restoration of facilities, utilities and other installations essential to the safety and general welfare of the public; and - F. provide for assistance and care for persons displaced, left homeless or otherwise victims of disaster or war conditions.
+A. to create the emergency planning and coordination bureau of the department of public safety and to authorize the creation of local offices of civil emergency preparedness in the political subdivisions of the state;

+B. to confer upon the governor and upon the governing bodies of the state civil emergency preparedness powers;

+C. to provide a civil emergency preparedness plan for the protection of life and property adequate to cope with disasters resulting from acts of war or sabotage or from natural or man-made causes other than acts of war;

+D. to provide for coordination of all civil emergency preparedness functions of this state with the comparable functions of the federal government, other states and localities and of private agencies;

+E. to initiate programs to render aid in the emergency restoration of facilities, utilities and other installations essential to the safety and general welfare of the public; and

+F. to provide for assistance and care for persons displaced, left homeless or otherwise victims of disaster or war conditions.

 History: 1953 Comp., § 9-13-16, enacted by Laws 1959, ch.
 190, § 2; 1973, ch.
 247, § 2; 1977, ch.
 258, § 6; 1989, ch.
-204, § 12; 2007, ch.
-291, § 10.
+204, § 12.